-On Friday, September 7, at the SVA Library West, Esopus hosted a fascinating dialogue between artist and photographer John Edmonds and writer and editor Marjon Carlos.
-Edmonds and Carlos went into depth about Edmonds’s work, including his 2018 series Tribe (featured in Esopus 25) and also discussed a number of other topics, incluing those of race, representation, art history, and pop culture, focusing on how each has informed and inspired Edmonds’s practice.
+On Friday, September 7, 2018, at the SVA Library West, Esopus hosted a dialogue between artist and photographer John Edmonds and writer and editor Marjon Carlos.
+Edmonds and Carlos went into depth about Edmonds’s work, including his 2018 series Tribe (featured in Esopus 25).
+They also discussed other topics, including race, representation, art history, and pop culture, focusing on how each has informed and inspired Edmonds’s practice.

 Marjon Carlos is a journalist, editor, and brand consultant, living and working in New York.
 She recently served as the Senior Fashion Writer at Vogue.com, where her work explored the intersection of style, culture, gender, and race—an outgrowth of her academic research in Gender and African American Studies at Brown and Columbia Universities, respectively.
 A native of Dallas, Carlos previously held editorial posts at Saint Heron and Fusion, and her work has appeared within the pages of American Vogue, Wall Street Journal, ELLE UK, Essence, and Lurve Magazine, and on ELLE, W Magazine, and The Fader’s digital platforms.